marcosvgalupo/java-programming/src/main/java/complete/udemy/course/section2/README.md

 # Section 2 - Introduction
- In this section, I learn about Data types and Variables in detail.
+ In this section, I learned about Data types and Variables in detail.

 ## Data Types